 1) Continually sitting for nine hours

 Findings?
-The regular activity breaks significantly reduced blood sugar and insulin compared to sitting all day (duh) but (yea!) had similar benefits to the 30 minutes all at once.
+The regular activity breaks significantly reduced blood sugar and insulin compared to sitting all day (duh) but (yea!) had benefits similar to the 30 minutes simultaneously.
 Why is this exciting?
-Because one of the excuses I always hear is “I don't have enough time”.
+Because one of the excuses I always hear is, “I don't have enough time.”
 Well, do you have 5 minutes in the morning?
-Do you have 10 by 10®?
 Can you find another 5 at lunch and when you get home from work?
-I have bodyweight workouts that you can do that don't require any equipment.

-I have another client who studies at a Wegman's on Saturdays.
+I have another client who studies at Wegman's on Saturdays.
 His strategy?
 Every hour he gets up and walks the perimeter.
-He's more productive, needs less Jack and Crash beverages and (see above!) is controlling his blood sugar to boot!
+He's more productive, needs less Jack and Crash beverages, and (see above!) is controlling his blood sugar to boot!

 The takeaway from this article and study?
 Get off your ass and move a few minutes every hour.
 I like the Pomodoro technique and take a break every 25 minutes.
-Ideally you could have a standing or walking desk.
+Ideally, you could have a standing or walking desk.
 I LOVE mine – see here.
 Really, it makes a difference.
 In a cubicle?
 Stand up and talk on the phone a few minutes every hour.
 At the airport?
-Get up and walk the terminal while you're waiting on the plane to arrive.
+Get up and walk the terminal while waiting for the plane to arrive.
 In the hotel?
-Pick up your food instead of room service delivering.
+Pick up your food instead of delivering room service.
 You can find opportunities.